ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 ## Next Steps

-In this chapter, we covered the essential steps for minting osETH tokens, including checking minting limits, calculating the health factor, and executing the minting transaction.
+In this section, we covered the essential steps for minting osETH tokens, including checking minting limits, calculating the health factor, and executing the minting transaction.

-To continue exploring the capabilities of your application, proceed to the next chapter: [Burning Functionality][burn].
+To continue exploring the capabilities of your application, proceed to the next section: [Burning Functionality][burn].

 [burn]: ./5-burn-os-token.md
-[stake-chapter]: ./3-stake.md
+[stake-section]: ./3-stake.md
 [mint-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useMintMutation.ts#L48